andre8244/brave/README.md

 * **sensor saturation value**
 * **sensor maximum distance**

 The set of these parameters compose a *genome*, the genetic representation of a candidate solution.
-During the execution of the genetic algorithm, a population of genomes is evolved toward better solutions, applying [crossover](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)) and [mutation](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)) at every iteration.
+During the execution of the genetic algorithm, a population of genomes is evolved toward better solutions, applying [crossover](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)) and [mutation](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)).

 The genetic algorithm for obstacle avoidance is provided in `evolution_obstacle_avoidance.py`.
 The Python script accepts the following command line arguments:

-* `-h`, `--help`   show a help message similar to this
+* `-h`, `--help`   show a help message
 * `-v {0,1,2}`, `--verbose {0,1,2}`   set script verbosity
 * `-p NUM`, `--population NUM`   number of vehicles in each generation
 * `-e NUM`, `--elite NUM`   number of vehicles carried over unaltered to a new generation (elitism)